 Consider the content needs of your audiences and buyers.
 They are interested in:

 - Basic, foundational information that addresses core topic questions.
 These topics are universally understood, and many people write about them.
 As such, your content investments in these topics are of low relative value.You should selectively identify the most important of these topics, and the least competitive sources that are writing well about them.
 Apply traditional automated curation practices to this category of content.

 - High value topics where you bring unique insights, point-of-view, or credentialed information.
 These are the topics you want to “own.”
 This is where you can out articulate your competition.
 This is where you want to prioritize your investment and focus for original content.

 - Important information that meets a “must have” threshold for your buyers and company.
 You must provide it, the question is how best to do so.

-This is where the third way comes in.
+This is where the Curation Plus practice comes in.
 You curate content, but add value.
-We call this “curation plus.”

-For topics where you aren’t the best, most credentialed source, or don’t possess unique and differentiating insights, you want to lower your content investment level.
+For topics where you aren’t the best, most credentialed source, or don’t possess unique and differentiating insights, you want to lower your content investment.

 Curate content from the best, most credentialed sources.
 Analyst firms are a great example.
 Others include independent experts from universities, think tanks, big companies and bloggers.